-Employers’ Forum of Indiana is a not-for-profit employer-led health care coalition, founded in 2001, comprised of employers, physicians, hospitals, health plans, public health officials and other interested parties in Indiana.
-We are a nonprofit 501(c)(3) public charity who goal is to improve the value employers and patients receive for their healthcare expenditures.
+The Employers’ Forum of Indiana is an employer-led health care coalition, founded in 2001, comprised of employers, physicians, hospitals, health plans, benefit consultants, and other interested parties.

 Employers who work collaboratively with a unified voice can more effectively partner with providers, health plans, and other partners to address pressing healthcare issues.